bradleytenuta/piplex/README.md

 - Checks that the OpenVPN is on: `sudo netstat -tlnpu | grep openvpn`.
 - Check what the current public IP is: `curl icanhazip.com`.

+#### Updating Plex Server

+- In order to update the plex server first turn it off with the following command: `sudo service plexmediaserver stop`.
+- Run the following command to download and add the key to the package manager.
+This key is used to ensure the files that you are downloading are in fact from that repository and signed by that key. `curl https://downloads.plex.tv/plex-keys/PlexSign.key | sudo apt-key add -`.
+- With the Plex GPG key now added, we can finally add the official plex repository to the sources list by running the following command. `echo deb https://downloads.plex.tv/repo/deb public main | sudo tee /etc/apt/sources.list.d/plexmediaserver.list`.
+- As we have just added a new repository to our sources, we will need to run the "update" command again to refresh the package list. `sudo apt-get update`.
+- The following command updates the current version of the plex media server `sudo apt-get install --only-upgrade plexmediaserver`.